-- Set the parameter selection knob to the starting temperature setting of the mist stage.
-The current starting temperature appears flashing on the display. - Push the push-button.
-The word "On" flashes on the display, alternating with the current time on value. - Turn the adjustment knob to adjust the time on to the desired value (in minutes). - Press the push-button once again.
-The word "Off" flashes on the display, alternating with the current time off value. - Turn the adjustment knob to adjust the time off to the desired value (in minutes).
-Note that time off must be non-zero in order for the controller to operate the stage as a mist stage.
+- Use the adjustment knob to set the starting temperature to the desired value. - Press the push-button.
+The mist time on is displayed, alternating with the word "On". - Use the adjustment knob to set time on to the desired value. - Press the push-button.
+The mist time off is displayed, alternating with the word "OFF". - Use the adjustment knob to set time off to the desired value.